Atulin/UE4-Level-Generation/README.md

 # Level generation demo

 This level generation is based on **level instances** instead of actors as the main level rooms.
 This allows the user to use the level editor to edit rooms, instead of having to put up with the Actor editor.
+It's made entirely in **Blueprint**.

 I have decided to release it in its sorry state as my open-source contribution to the Unreal Engine 4 community, maybe together we can make it fully work.
 It's one of my oldest projects, if not the oldest, so there is some issues with it: